ewang2002/UCSDHistEnrollData/S322/README.md

 # Special Summer Session 2022 Enrollment Data
 Enrollment data for Special Summer Session 2022.

+Note that nothing here will be plotted due to there being very few courses.

 ## Supported Courses
 I only have enrollment data for:
 - Lower- and upper-division CSE courses.